Ice crackle collection

 With other names this glaze is called Snowflake Crackle, Fish Scale Crackle, Ice Crackle, Ice-like Crazing, and Tortoise Shell Crackle.

 Regardless how it is called it’s a crazed graze.
-Its applied so thickly that is almost abusive and destructive to the ware.
-As it is thick the fractures run not only vertically throw the glaze but also horizontally inside the glaze, this is what develops these beautiful patterns.
+As the glazed is applied in a very thick layer the fractures run not only vertically throw the glaze but also horizontally inside the glaze, this is what develops these beautiful patterns.
 Almost always the pattern is distinct hexagonal shape, smaller or lager shapes that very much depend on the glaze chemistry, firing, the shape of the ware and many other things.
 The force between the glaze and the stoneware is so intense it’s not rare that the ware does not withstand the firing when applied too thick and the clay body is too thin.
 That force and friction is what also creates that distinctive beauty.

-When the odds become even during the firing process the glaze develops beautiful golden microcrystals.
+When the odds become even during the firing process the iron rich glaze develops beautiful golden microcrystals.
 Sometimes covering the whole ware with golden hue and other times just few golden sparks like stars.